Burford and Illinois State host Southeast Missouri State - WTOP News

 Normal, Illinois; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Illinois State hosts the Southeast Missouri State Redhawks after Darius Burford scored 28 points in Illinois State’s 75-65 win over the North Dakota State Bison.
+BOTTOM LINE: Illinois State takes on the Southeast Missouri State Redhawks after Darius Burford scored 28 points in Illinois State’s 75-65 victory against the North Dakota State Bison.

-The Redbirds have gone 5-1 at home.
-Illinois State is 3-1 when it wins the turnover battle and averages 13.1 turnovers per game.
+The Redbirds are 5-1 in home games.
+Illinois State averages 67.0 points and has outscored opponents by 1.5 points per game.

-The Redhawks are 0-5 on the road.
-Southeast Missouri State gives up 73.7 points to opponents and has been outscored by 3.7 points per game.
+The Redhawks have gone 0-5 away from home.
+Southeast Missouri State allows 73.7 points to opponents while being outscored by 3.7 points per game.

-Illinois State averages 67.0 points per game, 6.7 fewer points than the 73.7 Southeast Missouri State allows.
-Southeast Missouri State has shot at a 41.8% rate from the field this season, 0.5 percentage points higher than the 41.3% shooting opponents of Illinois State have averaged.
+Illinois State’s average of 6.2 made 3-pointers per game this season is just 0.8 more made shots on average than the 5.4 per game Southeast Missouri State allows.
+Southeast Missouri State averages 7.3 made 3-pointers per game this season, 0.5 more makes per game than Illinois State gives up.

-TOP PERFORMERS: Burford is scoring 12.9 points per game with 2.4 rebounds and 1.2 assists for the Redbirds.
-Dalton Banks is averaging 11.3 points and 3.8 rebounds while shooting 41.6% over the last 10 games for Illinois State.
+TOP PERFORMERS: Myles Foster is averaging 9.8 points and 7.1 rebounds for the Redbirds.
+Burford is averaging 11.7 points over the last 10 games for Illinois State.

 Rob Martin is averaging 10.6 points and 3.4 assists for the Redhawks.
-Aquan Smart is averaging 10.3 points and 3.1 assists over the last 10 games for Southeast Missouri State.
+Aquan Smart is averaging 10.3 points over the last 10 games for Southeast Missouri State.

 LAST 10 GAMES: Redbirds: 6-4, averaging 66.2 points, 36.9 rebounds, 10.6 assists, 6.3 steals and 2.6 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 66.5 points per game.